giorgiovh/memory-game/README.md

 # Lola's Memory Game

-A game that tests your memory about my dog's many poses.
+A game that tests your memory about Lola's many poses.

 Link to game: https://giorgiovh.github.io/memory-game/